AhmedBagy/Digital-Media-Tools/README.md

 # Digital-Media-Tools
-Tools to capture screenshots at specific timecode retrieved from Excel sheet
+Tools to capture screenshots at specific timecodes retrieved from Excel sheet